 In this allegory, it’s easy to mistake the root, the olive tree that we’re grafted into, for Israel, God’s chosen people.
 Consequently, many think redeemed Gentiles should somehow emulate the Jewish people, and adopt Jewish language, traditions and rituals into their worship and obedience.
 However, God says Israelites are natural branches of the olive tree (Ro 11:24): Gentiles aren’t grafted into branches, but into the tree trunk.
 (Ro 11:18) If Jews are natural branches, they aren’t the tree.

 So, what does the olive tree itself represent?
 God says Gentiles partake of the root and fatness of the olive tree, along with the Jews, the natural branches.
 (Ro 11:17) Christ Himself is the One we partake of (He 3:14); He’s the vine, we’re branches.
-(Jn 15:5) We’re not partakers of Israel, but of the divine nature (2Pe 1:4), partakers of the Holy Spirit.
+(Jn 15:5) We’re not partakers of Israel in the flesh, what we can outwardly observe of Judaism, but of the divine nature (2Pe 1:4), partakers of the Holy Spirit.
 (He 6:4)

 God’s kingdom doesn’t necessarily look Jewish, or eastern or western, or anything in particular.
-It’s distinctive is not in its likeness to any particular race or culture, but in it’s amazing cultural diversity, all blended within a single family, comprised of souls from every race and culture.
-(Re 5:9) The commonality lies in conformity to God’s law, which doesn’t prescribe or forbid any particular culture; it even protects culture by forbidding the imposition of extra-biblical tradition.
+It’s distinctive is not in its likeness to any particular race or culture, but in it’s amazing cultural diversity, all blended within a single family, comprising souls of every race and culture.
+(Re 5:9) The commonality lies in conformity to God’s Law, which doesn’t prescribe or forbid any particular culture; it even protects culture by forbidding the imposition of extra-biblical tradition.
 (De 4:2)

 Salvation is of the Jews (Jn 4:22), in the sense that God’s revealing Himself and His salvation to the world through them (Re 21:12): the adoption, the covenants, the giving of the Torah, and the promises all pertain to them.
 (Ro 9:4-5) But it isn’t all just for them (Ro 9:17): there is one law for us all.
 In no sense do we become part of physical Israel in salvation, nor do we obtain salvation through them.
 We come to salvation just like Israelites always have (Jn 3:7), and we become part of God, just like they do.
-(2Co 6:17-18) There’s no difference between Jew and Greek here (Ro 10:12); in this, neither circumcision helps, nor uncircumcision, but a new creature.
+(2Co 6:17-18) There’s no difference between Jew and Greek here (Ro 10:12); in this, neither circumcision (formal conversion to Judaism) helps, nor uncircumcision (formally renouncing Judaism), but a new creature.
 (Ga 6:15)